Food labelling for caterers

 - 'crab' when the product is made from 'crabsticks'

 - 'margarine' described as butter - for example, 'bread and butter'

 - 'non-brewed condiment' described as 'vinegar'

 The law sets maximum levels for colours in various foods, and only certain colours may be used.
-Some sauces, such as sweet and sour and tandoori spice mixes have occasionally been found to contain excess colours.
+Some sauces, such as sweet-and-sour and tandoori spice mixes, have occasionally been found to contain excess colours.
 Care should be taken when making these if you use colours or mixes containing colours.
-More information can be found in 'Colours in food', and there is also guidance on non-permitted colours in spices on the Food Standards Agency website.
+More information can be found in 'Colours in food'.

 Cornish Pasties and Traditional Cumberland Sausages are two examples of products that have been accredited with protected status.
 Any products using these names must comply with the compositional and/or origin requirements.
 More information on protected food names, including a list of UK registered names, is available on the GOV.UK website.